anismhaddouche/anismhaddouche.github.io/_pages/teaching.md

 * Head: [Gilles Gasso](https://gasso.pages.insa-rouen.fr/home/).
 * Number of students: about 30 students per group.
 * Work provided: ensure  TD and  TP (with the Octave software).
 * Contents: the aim of this course is to initiate students to the problems related to the use of numerical methods to solve engineering problems.
-It consisted of the following courses :
+It included the following courses:
-    * solving linear systems with application to least squares problems; - matrix factorization: LU, with pivot, Cholesky, QR ;
+    * solving linear systems with application to least squares problems; - matrix factorization: LU, with pivot, Cholesky, QR;
     * iterative methods: Jacobi, Gauss-Seidel and relaxation;
     * methods for computing eigenvalues and singular values.